hasc0/dotfiles/README.md

 make brew
 make gitm
 make linux
+make apt
+make gitl
 make windows
 make choco
 make gitw
 ```
 These may be useful should `make` or `make all` fail on its own for some reason, but something major is likely broken anyways.

+> [!NOTE]
+> Several packages cannot be installed by the Linux package manager scripts.
+> A script for installing packages via `curl` will be added in order to simplify Linux package installation and updates/upgrades.